chibiboba/JS-120/JS 129/Specifics Study Guide.md

 - In JavaScript, "instance" does not have this technical meaning because JavaScript does not have this difference between classes and instances.
 However, in talking about JavaScript, "instance" can be used informally to mean an object created using a particular constructor function'
 - **Instance Properties** : properties of an instance.
   - Properties of instances created by a constructor.
+  - May be stored directly on the instance, or its prototype.

 - **Instance Methods**: any method defined in any prototype in the prototype chain of an object is considered to be an instance method of an object.
   - Methods usually aren't stored directly in instances, but rather in the object's prototype object (the object referenced by **prototype** property).
-  - Methods aren't stored in the object object, but still operate on individual instances so we refer to them as instance methods.
+  - Methods aren't stored in the object, but still operate on individual instances so we refer to them as instance methods.
+  - The methods that use this syntax: `Constructor.prototype.method` are the **instance** methods for the Constructor type.

-##### Static Properties
+##### Static

 - **Static properties** are defined and accessed directly on the <u>constructor</u>, not on an instance or a prototype.

   - Static properties are properties about a constructor.

-  - Typically, static properties belong to the type (e.g., `Dog`) rather than to the individual instances or the prototype object.
+  - Typically, static properties belong to the **type** (e.g., `Dog`) rather than to the individual instances or the prototype object.

+  - One common use of static properties is to keep track of all of the objects created by a constructor.

+    ```js
+    function Dog(name, breed, weight) {
+      this.name = name;
+      this.breed = breed;
+      this.weight = weight;
+      Dog.allDogs.push(this);
+    }

+    Dog.allDogs = [];
+    ```

+    - In this case, the static property `allDogs` contains an array with a reference to every dog object created while the program is running.
+    - While `allDogs` maintains a list of all the dogs, it isn't information that is pertinent to a specific dog -- it's information about dogs in general.
+Therefore, it should be a static property.

+- **Static methods**: are also stored on the constructor.

+  - ```js
+    Dog.showSpecies = function() {
+      console.log(`Dogs belong to the species ${Dog.species}`);
+    };

+    Dog.showSpecies();
+    ```

+  - You've already seen examples of static methods on built-in JavaScript constructors. `Object.assign`, `Array.isArray`, and `Date.now` are all examples of static methods.
+  - Is `forEach`  static method of the `Array` constructor then?
+    - No, `forEach` is an instance method of the `Array` constructor, because you are using an object (array object) to invoke an instance method of the `Array` constructor, rather than calling the `Array` constructor directly.

 ------

-#### Prototypal and pseudo-classical inheritance 4
+### Prototypal and pseudo-classical inheritance 4

 - Prototypal Inheritance (prototypal delegation)
 - Pseudo-classical inheritance (constructor inheritance)